 It should be noted that the price you see on goods always has a Russian VAT included.
 Foreigners have to pay VAT in Russian on all procurements and cannot be returned if living in Russia, but it is possible for visitors.

 Capital profits for non-residents in Russia are taxed at a flat rate of 20%.
 Taxable profits are the gross income or selling price without prior subtractions for purchase costs or other expenses.

 Rental income gained by residents is taxed at 13%, while non-residents are subject to a tax rate of 30%, which is typically withdrawn at the source.
 If it is received by an international legal entity which does not have a permanent organization in Russia, you are also subject to holding income tax on gross rentals at 30%.

 Russian property tax is paid by the owners at a maximum rate of 2% of the value of the property, depending on the value of the property as determined in 1 January:

 Property tax in Russia is paid annually as part of your tax return application.
-More information on Russian property tax is explained on the Russian tax authority’s website.
+More information on Russian property tax is explained by the Russian tax authority.